-Sometimes, feelings of fatigue can last for a long time — even after the other symptoms of shingles have disappeared.
+Sometimes, feelings of fatigue can last for a long time after recovery from shingles — even after the other symptoms of shingles have disappeared.
 This may happen for a few different reasons.

-Keep reading to learn why fatigue can linger, as well as what can be done about it.
+Keep reading to learn why fatigue can linger and what can be done about it.

 The pain from PHN can be described as shocks that feel like they’re:

 PHN and fatigue

 PHN can be an indirect cause of fatigue in people who have had shingles.
 The area impacted by PHN is typically more sensitive than normal, and it’s possible that even a light touch can cause pain.